lightbend/cloudflow/docs/Getting Started.md

 > 1
 ```

-It then takes you through the installation of the cloudflow operator, the strimzi Kafka operator, the Spark operator and the Flink operator.
+It then takes you through the installation of the Cloudflow operator, the strimzi Kafka operator, the Spark operator and the Flink operator.
 If things go ok, you will see something like the following on your console:

 ```
 +------------------------------------------------------------------------------------+